ChrisNelsonOK/DockWINterface/README.md

 - Check the [Deployment Guide](DEPLOYMENT.md) for common issues
 - Review application logs for troubleshooting
 - Submit issues to the repository
+- Want to get involved?
+We welcome it!

 ---